Industrial Facility – Indoor Air Quality (IAQ) Study

 Industrial Coin Counting Facility Summary:

-Client was interested in measuring affects to IAQ, specifically increased airborne particulates, due to new coin counting machinery in an industrial facility.
+Client was interested in measuring effects to IAQ, specifically increased airborne particulates caused by new coin counting machinery in an industrial facility.

-HBS conducted a complete and comprehensive interior air quality inspection to determine possible contaminants and pathways.
+HBS conducted a comprehensive interior air quality investigation to determine possible contaminants and pathways.
 An inspection of the industrial machinery and mechanical systems, including plumbing and HVAC, was performed.
-After inspection a 7-day particle counter survey was proposed, accepted and performed in the main coin-counting area.
+After inspection a 7-day particle count survey was proposed, accepted and performed in the main coin counting area.
 Observations and data were analyzed to develop hypotheses regarding particulate contaminants and possible sources, and to address potential air quality improvements.

-A 7-Day Laser Particle Counter survey was performed to measure fine and ultra-fine respirable airborne particles to measure the industrial facility Indoor Air Quality.
-Particle counter was placed in the center of the work area, in the breathing zone for a majority of workers in this area.
+A 7-day laser particle counter survey was performed to measure fine and coarse respirable airborne particles affecting indoor air quality.
+The particle counter was placed in the center of the work area, in the breathing zone for a majority of workers.
 Particles were measured on 6 channels, measuring particle sizes in the 0.3 micron, 0.5 micron, 1.0 micron, 2.5 micron, 5.0 micron and 10.0 micron ranges.
-A 3-Minute air sample was taken every 15 minutes for 7 days and data was logged and graphed.
+A 3-minute air sample was taken every 15 minutes for 7 days and data was logged and graphed.

-The graph shows strong correlation with operation of the coin counting machines and increased particulates in the air samples.
-The mechanical agitation caused by the action of the process apparently allows significant particulates to enter the air in the facility.
-The survey revealed significant spikes in particulate counts when the machines were started, with significant reductions when the facility was not in operation, i.e. at night.
-The current HVAC systems did appear to reduce airborne particulate levels over time, via filtration.
-However, the current HVAC filtration system was insufficient to reduce particle counts to levels measured when the machines were idle.
+The graph shows strong correlation with operation of coin counting machines and increased particulates in the air samples.
+The mechanical agitation caused by the action of the process apparently allowed significant particulates to enter the air in the facility.
+The survey revealed significant spikes in particulate counts when the machines were started, with significant reductions when the facility was not in operation i.e., at night.
+The current HVAC systems did appear to reduce airborne particulate levels over time via filtration.
+However, the HVAC filtration system was insufficient to reduce particle counts to levels measured when the machines were idle.

-As fine and ultrafine particulates are regulated by both the EPA and OSHA and have been shown to be detrimental to respiratory health, this investigation revealed the need for corrective action for the industrial facility Indoor Air Quality.
-The current machinery appeared to be the likely source of increased interior particulates.
-While workers in the short term had been wearing particulate filtration masks as PPE (personal protective equipment) as required by OSHA, the client wished to explore options to improve overall IAQ in the machinery areas.
-HBS worked with client and HVAC engineers to design a system that would segregate the machinery from the workers, as well as force airflow around the machinery away from workers and directly into an improved particulate filtration system.
-This system not only improved IAQ by reducing particulates in the work areas, but also reduced exterior air pollution by filtering air that was exhausted to the exterior.
-The system was in compliance with the BAAQMD (Bay Area Air Quality Management District), The CARB (California Air Resources Board) and the EPA.
+Fine and coarse particulates are regulated by the EPA and OSHA, and have been shown to be detrimental to respiratory health.
+Current coin counting machinery appeared to be the source of increased interior particulates and the investigation revealed a need of corrective action for indoor air quality.
+Workers had been wearing particulate filtration masks for PPE (personal protective equipment) as required by OSHA, but the client wished to explore options improving for overall IAQ.
+HBS worked with the client and HVAC engineers designing a system to segregate machinery from workers, as well as direct machinery airflow away from workers, directly into an improved particulate filtration system.
+The system not only improved IAQ by reducing particulates in work areas, but also reduced outside air pollution by filtering air that was exhausted to the exterior.
+The system complied with BAAQMD (Bay Area Air Quality Management District), CARB (California Air Resources Board) and EPA regulations.

-Follow up testing and monitoring verified the effectiveness of the upgrades and that the facility had and will continue to attain high Interior Air Quality.
+Follow up testing and monitoring verified effectiveness of the upgrades and that the facility would maintain healthy interior air quality.

 Industrial Facility Conclusion:

 Our investigation revealed deficiencies in IAQ and possible sources.
 HBS recommended further testing to verify sources and quantify specific contaminants.
-Our team worked with client to propose long term, permanent solutions.
+Our team worked with the client to propose permanent solutions.
 HBS also provided independent third-party testing and verification that the implemented solutions were effective, and that IAQ was measurably improved.
-Periodic monitoring will assure systems continue to operate as designed, and assure high quality IAQ into the future.
+Periodic monitoring will assure systems continue to operate as designed, and assure healthy IAQ into the future.